Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 The global MAP market is experiencing steady growth, with a projected CAGR of 4.5% to 8.92% over the next five years.
 This growth is attributed to several factors:

-• Focus on sustainability: The industry is actively exploring eco-friendly materials and packaging techniques for MAP, aligning with growing consumer preferences for sustainable packaging solutions.
+• Focus on sustainability: The industry is actively exploring eco-friendly materials and packaging techniques for MAP, aligning with growing consumer demand for sustainable packaging.

-• Retail adoption: Major retailers recognize and adopt the benefits of MAP for their private label brands, leading to wider market penetration.
+• Retail adoption: Major retailers recognize and leverage the benefits of MAP for their private-label brands, leading to broader market penetration.

 Patented Solutions

-Traditional MAP methods involve gas flushing and barrier films to control the packaging’s oxygen and carbon dioxide levels.
+Traditional MAP methods involve gas flushing and barrier films to control oxygen and carbon dioxide levels in the packaging.
 However, recent advancements are pushing the boundaries of this technology:

 1. SOFRESH

-SOFRESH INC’s invention pertains to packaging materials for storing humidity-sensitive products like food items.
-Traditional polymeric films are often used for packaging food, but they may not adequately control factors like moisture and oxygen levels.
+SOFRESH INC’s invention pertains to packaging materials for storing humidity-sensitive products, such as food items.
+Traditional polymeric films are often used for food packaging, but they may not adequately control factors such as moisture and oxygen levels.
 To address this, the present innovation introduces multilayer film constructions with active agents that release in response to humidity changes.

 Technical Details:

-• Packaging System Components: The system comprises multilayer film constructions containing core structural and moisture-sensitive barrier activation layers.
+• Packaging System Components: The system comprises multilayer film constructions that include core structural layers and moisture-sensitive barrier activation layers.

-• Active Agent: These layers contain an active agent, like ethyl pyruvate, distributed between core layers.
+• Active Agent: These layers contain an active agent, such as ethyl pyruvate, distributed throughout the core layers.

 • Controlled Release Mechanism: The barrier activation layers are designed to lose their barrier properties and release the active agent into the packaging space when the humidity level inside the package exceeds a certain threshold.

-• Film Composition: Core layers are made of materials like polyethylene, while moisture-sensitive layers may include ethylene vinyl alcohol or polyvinyl alcohol.
-These layers are selected for their ability to maintain barrier properties until triggered by humidity.
+• Film Composition: Core layers are typically made of materials such as polyethylene, while moisture-sensitive layers may include ethylene-vinyl alcohol or polyvinyl alcohol.
+These layers are selected for their ability to maintain barrier properties until humidity triggers them.

 • Application: The system can be used for various packaging formats, such as pouches, trays, or container lids.
-It’s suitable for storing food items like bakery goods, cheese, or meat, extending their shelf life by controlling moisture and preventing microbial growth.
+It’s suitable for storing food items such as bakery goods, cheese, and meat, extending their shelf life by controlling moisture and preventing microbial growth.

 2. Preservation System Inc